RasmussenLab/vamb/README.md

 # Troubleshooting

-__Importing VAMB raises a RuntimeWarning that the compiletime version is wrong__
+__Importing Vamb raises a RuntimeWarning that the compiletime version is wrong__

-Urgh, compiled languages, man! :/ Anyway, if it's just a warning it doesn't really matter as VAMB can run just fine despite it.
+Urgh, compiled languages, man! :/ Anyway, if it's just a warning it doesn't really matter as Vamb can run just fine despite it.

 ### Parsing the FASTA file